BS in Nutritional Science with Dietetics Concentration (Didactic Program in Dietetics)

 SJSU DPD Program Mission Statement

-The Didactic Program in Dietetics (DPD) transmits knowledge and skills at the undergraduate level that are needed for competent dietetics practice to improve the quality of life in diverse communities.
+The Mission of the Didactic Program in Dietetics (DPD) is to prepare students for supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist.
+The Didactic Program in Dietetics (DPD) is committed to transmit knowledge and skills at the undergraduate level that are needed for competent dietetics practice to improve the quality of life in diverse communities.

 The Didactic Program in Dietetics (DPD) provides students with the competencies, knowledge and skills required of the dietetics professional for practice roles of today and the future.
 The program helps students to develop critical thinking skills and problem solving ability in clinical and community nutrition and food service management.
 The Dietetics curriculum includes support courses from the social, physical, and life sciences.
 Students have the option to select elective courses outside the major and/or to complete minors in business, chemistry, education, gerontology, health science, human performance, journalism, or other areas.
 In addition, with the appropriate coursework, students are also prepared for advanced degrees (M.S.) and post baccalaureate education (Dietetic Internships).